thinkjson/npm-help/README.md

 I took [this](http://twitter.com/#!/izs/status/64208326208139264) as a challenge, and coded something up in a couple of hours.
-Please make this better.
+This became the foundations of the `npm help` command, now integrated with the tool itself.

 Copyright (c) 2011 Mark Cahill